Mexican Federal Highway 190

-Federal Highway 190 (Carretera Federal 190) is a Federal Highway of Mexico.
-Federal Highway 190 is split into two segments: the first segment travels from Tehuantepec, Oaxaca in the east to Puebla City, Puebla in the west.
-The second segment travels from La Ventosa, Juchitán de Zaragoza Municipality, Oaxaca in the west eastward to Ciudad Cuauhtémoc, Chiapas.
-Fed.
-Highway 190's eastern segment ends at a Guatemala-Mexico border crossing at Ciudad Cuauhtémoc.
+Federal Highway 190 (Carretera Federal 190) is a federal highway of Mexico.
+Federal Highway 190 is split into two segments: the first segment travels from Puebla, Puebla, in the west to Tehuantepec, Oaxaca, in the east.
+A section of Mexican Federal Highway 185 connects it to the second segment that travels from La Ventosa, Juchitán de Zaragoza municipality, Oaxaca, in the west eastward to Ciudad Cuauhtémoc, Chiapas.
+Highway 190's eastern segment ends at a Guatemala–Mexico border crossing between Ciudad Cuauhtémoc and La Mesilla, Guatemala.
 The Pan-American Highway route in southern Mexico continues into Guatemala as Central American Highway 1 (CA-1).

 In its capacity as the Pan-American Highway, it is a major route for migrants traveling north from Central America.
 It was the site of the Chiapas truck crash in 2021.

-In segments, it is paralleled by Mexican Federal Highway 190D.
+In segments, it is paralleled by Federal Highway 190D.